Activists ask leaders at G20 to urge Japan to uphold commercial whaling ban | DW | 28.06.2019

 As Japan prepares to relaunch its commercial whaling practices, environmentalists have called for leaders at the G20 summit to speak up.
 Japan stopped commercial whaling more than 30 years ago.

-Celebrities Stephen Fry and Ricky Gervais and scientist Jane Goodall were among more than 100 activists and conservation charities calling for leaders to confront Japan on its plans to continue commercial whaling at the G20 Summit on Friday.
+Celebrities Stephen Fry and Ricky Gervais and scientist Jane Goodall are among more than 100 activists and conservation charities calling for leaders to use the G20 Summit to confront host Japan over its plans to continue commercial whaling.

 The plea comes ahead of Japan's withdrawal from the International Whaling Commission (IWC) on Sunday before it resumes commercial whaling on Monday after more than 30 years.